Inward Bound

 Inward Bound (IB) is an endurance and orienteering running competition held between the residential halls and colleges of the Australian National University with participation from the Australian Defence Force Academy.
-It is a unique event combining aspects of both orienteering and rogaining while challenging personal endurance.
-IB is the most prestigious sporting event in the interhall sporting calendar.
+It combines aspects of both orienteering and rogaining while challenging personal endurance.
 Held annually, the competition involves over 250 runners from eleven of the ANU's residences.

 The competition is split into seven divisions which are dropped off, blindfolded, at an unknown location in the bush.
 The teams of four people then locate their position and race to the endpoint, picking the quickest route through the countryside.
 Distances from the endpoint vary from up to 100 km for the top divisions to 30 km for the lower divisions.

-The event aims to bring these residences closer together, building on the university community at the ANU and creating a sense of camaraderie between residences and those who take part.